microsounds/microsounds.github.io/.src/index.md

 * _(2016)_ command-line stack-based RPN calculator — [`{AUTHOR}/hpsh`]({GIT_REMOTE}/hpsh)

 ## Contact me
-If it's about a project or an article on this website, feel free to open an issue or a pull request on GitHub.
+If it's about a project or a page on this website, open an issue or a pull request on GitHub at one of the links above.

 ## Links
 <div class="center">